 How can a small business use AI for hiring?

-For the repetitive, administrative parts: drafting job descriptions and screening questions, doing a first pass to organize and summarize a large applicant pool, and automating interview scheduling and candidate communication.
+For the repetitive, administrative parts: drafting job descriptions and screening questions, organizing and summarizing a large applicant pool, and automating interview scheduling and candidate communication.
 The hiring decisions themselves stay with a human.

 Is it safe to let AI screen résumés?

 Only as a sorting and summarizing aid, never as an automatic reject button.
-AI can introduce bias if it screens on the wrong signals, and hiring carries legal and ethical weight.
+AI can introduce bias if it screens on the wrong signals, and it can hide that bias behind apparent neutrality.
 Use it to make a large pool manageable while real people evaluate candidates and decide.

 Can AI make hiring decisions?

 It shouldn't.
 Hiring decisions carry fairness, legal, and ethical implications, and some jurisdictions regulate automated decision-making in employment.
-Keep AI on the administrative tasks and humans on anything that affects who gets hired.
+Keep AI on the administrative tasks and humans on anything that affects who gets hired — that's also where all the time savings are anyway.

 What's the risk of using AI in recruiting?